DanWatkins/Terrain3D/README.md

 Terrain3D
 =========

-Terrain3D is for experimenting with 3D terrain generation and rendering.
+A simple 3D terrain simulation written in C++ using OpenGL 4 and Qt 5.
+It is also an experiment to see if test-driven development makes sense for game/simulation engine programming.

 ![ScreenShot](demo1.png)